Unconventional Side Control Escapes: A BJJ Tutorial

 Option 1: Arm Stuck

 Here's one of my personal favorite defensive postures from side control.
 Conventional wisdom suggests that both defensive frames should be underneath, with one "frame" (elbow and forearm) across the waist, and the other underneath the chin.
 Unfortunately, your partner is likely to make this difficult to obtain, to say the least.
 In this particular situation, my right arm is in the right place, but my left arm is stuck on the outside (where my partner is likely to go for a spinning armlock or other high percentage submission).
 Right away, I'm looking to shoot my arm up and then latch on to my partner's far armpit.
 This will allow you to turn your partner's head away, making it extremely difficult to maintain good side control pressure, and opening up space for your inside knee to slide in.
 Once that inside knee is in, it's just a matter of inserting your butterfly hook on top.
-I'll frequently go right into a sweep from here, but you can just use the technique to escape from side control if you'd prefer.
+I'll frequently go right into a sweep from here (see How to Use Overhooks in Butterfly Guard for a reference on how to do this sweep), but you can just use the technique to escape from side control if you'd prefer.